-VNH's manager says that the market did not have time to adjust to the new rules, and effectively froze, limiting flows to real estate firms in the process.
+The market did not have time to adjust to the new rules, and effectively froze, limiting flows to real estate firms in the process.
 However, the crackdown on the sector then saw the arrest of Truong My Lan, the chairwoman of real estate firm Van Thinh Phat Holdings, in October 2022, on the charge that she had committed bond fraud.
 It was rumoured that Van Thinh Phat Holdings was connected to Saigon Commercial Bank, and this led to a bank run (this was short-lived, as the SBV stepped in).
 The malaise in the corporate bond market and the real estate continued well into the new year.

 To address these issues, a new Decree (Decree 08/2023) was issued in March 2023, which rolled back some of the bond market reforms included in Decree 65 and appears to have been broadly well-received by the market.
 Nonetheless, it has been a volatile period, with a number of projects put on hold.
-This has created uncertainty for prospective home buyers and sentiment towards the real estate sector remains challenged, according to VNH's manager.
-However, the manager says that domestic investors are now returning to the market and there has been net foreign buying as well (cash-hungry domestic firms may welcome international support, which could offer an opportunity).
+This has created uncertainty for prospective home buyers and sentiment towards the real estate sector remains challenged.
+VNH's manager says that domestic investors are now returning to the market and there has been net foreign buying as well (cash-hungry domestic firms may welcome international support, which could offer an opportunity).

-Taking a long-term view, urbanisation is around 37%, which is where China was around 2000 and where the western world was around the end of the Second World War.
-VNH's manager believes that the implication is that Vietnam's cities will continue to expand and that millions more homes need to be built in Vietnam.
+Taking a long-term view, urbanisation is around 37%, which is where China was around 2000 and where the western world was around the end of the Second World

+War.
+This suggests that Vietnam's cities will continue to expand and that millions more homes need to be built in Vietnam.
 In the short term, there has been a lot of volatility, but the long-term fundamentals and structural growth story remain intact.
 VNH's manager thinks that many of Vietnam's growing middle class still aspire to own their own homes and will be attracted to those companies with stronger brands and track records - the type that VNH invests in.

 VNH's manager thinks that the outlook is now improving, noting that the SBV was successful in stabilising the currency (having sold some US\$10bn of reserves and raising its key policy rate three times in two months), to such an extent that it has since been able to ease monetary policy.
 The manager thinks that with the situation now under control, there could be room for further interest rate cuts from here, subject to inflation remaining in check.
-In the meantime, the manager feels that the Vietnamese government is in a position to indulge more accommodative economic policy and says there are plans to cut VAT, which it considers should boost domestic consumption.
+In the meantime, the government is in a position to indulge more accommodative economic policy and there are plans to cut VAT, which should boost domestic consumption.